doki-theme/doki-theme-firefox/README.md

 If you want to get your workstation set up to work on the plugin, then you'll want to check out the [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on what is needed.

+## Reviewing

+If you are currently reviewing this plugin then you'll want to check out the [REVIEWER_README.md](./REVIEWER_README.md) for instructions on what is needed complete the review.

 ## Theme Requests